What are the different types of rainbows?

-A group of refractions and reflections of sun rays occurs when the sun is incident on the water drops or snow crystals suspended in the air leading to analysing the light into a bow of spectrum colours known as the rainbow.
+A group of refractions and reflections of sun rays occurs when the sun is incident on the water drops or snow crystals suspended in the air leading to analyzing the light into a bow of spectrum colours known as the rainbow.

-When the sunlight hits a rain droplet, some of the light is reflected ,The electromagnetic spectrum is made of light with many different wavelengths which is reflected at a different angle , the spectrum is separated producing a rainbow, and the colors of the rainbow are red, orange, yellow, green, blue, indigo , and violet .
+When the sunlight hits a rain droplet, some of the light is reflected ,The electromagnetic spectrum is made of light with many different wavelengths which are reflected at a different angle , the spectrum is separated producing a rainbow, and the colors of the rainbow are red, orange, yellow, green, blue, indigo , and violet .

 Types of rainbow

-The primary rainbows that we see all of the time, they are the most commonly seen in the sky , they forms 40 to 42 degrees of anti solar point ( an imaginary point opposite to the sun ) These are the normal red to violet arcs that we see after it rains , if there are smaller reflective droplets, only violet color will be visible .
+The primary rainbows that we see all of the time, they are the most commonly seen in the sky , they form 40 to 42 degrees of anti-solar point ( an imaginary point opposite to the sun ) These are the normal red to violet arcs that we see after it rains , if there are smaller reflective droplets, only violet color will be visible .

-The Spurious or Supernumerary bows are faint color arcs that sometimes seen next to the primary or secondary bow, they need interference of light rays of different wavelengths to be formed, and the faint pastel streaks of colour also form outside the secondary rainbow through it is rare.
+The Spurious or Supernumerary bows are faint color arcs that sometimes seen next to the primary or secondary bow, they need the interference of light rays of different wavelengths to be formed, and the faint pastel streaks of colour also form outside the secondary rainbow through it is rare.

-When the water droplets are too tiny for the light to pass through in the same manner as in a normal rainbow, the dispersion of light takes place , it results in white band and circles of light that are sometimes seen in the clouds , they are know as Fog bows .
+When the water droplets are too tiny for the light to pass through in the same manner as in a normal rainbow, the dispersion of light takes place , it results in white band and circles of light that is sometimes seen in the clouds , they are known as Fog bows .

 The Twinned Rainbow is two distinct rainbows that produced from a single endpoint , They are the result of the light hitting an air mass with different sizes and shapes of water droplets .